HazemShM/Minecraft-Infinite-Runner-Game/README.md

 ![Main Menu](Images/MainMenu.gif)

 An infinite runner game built in Unity and styled with **Minecraft assets**.
-The player must dodge obstacles, collect items, and survive as long as possible while your fuel gradually decreases.
+The player must dodge obstacles, collect fuel and survive as long as possible while your fuel gradually decreases.

 ---